 - a.
-New-build residential development should achieve a minimum of Level 4 of the Code for Sustainable Homes standard or equivalent; New build residential development should achieve reductions in CO2 emissions of 19% below the Target Emission Rate of the 2013 Building Regulations (Part L); - b.
-New build residential development should meet water efficiency standards of 110 litres/person/day; - b.c.
-Conversions and changes of use of existing buildings providing new residential dwellings should achieve a minimum of BREEAM Domestic Refurbishment Very Good standard or equivalent; - c.d.
-New build non-residential development of 500m2 and above for the whole development should achieve a minimum of BREEAM Very Good standard or equivalent; - d.e.
+New-build residential development should achieve a minimum of Level 4 of the Code for Sustainable Homes standard or equivalent; - b.
+Conversions and changes of use of existing buildings providing new residential dwellings should achieve a minimum of BREEAM Domestic Refurbishment Very Good standard or equivalent; - c.
+New build non-residential development of 500m2 and above for the whole development should achieve a minimum of BREEAM Very Good standard or equivalent; - d.
 Conversions and changes of use to non-residential uses with an internal floor area of 500m2 and above should achieve a minimum of BREEAM Very Good standard or equivalent.